 Parsa National Park declared in 1984 as a Wildlife Reserve and in 2017 as a National Park, is situated in south-central lowland of Nepal covering parts of Makwanpur, Bara and Parsa districts.
 Initially, the area of the Parsa National Park was 499 km2 and extended to 627.39 km2 in 2015 to preserve the habitat for the resident wild Asian elephant and other flora and fauna.
 It was the largest wildlife reserve of Nepal before declaring as a National park.
 This Park is the representative of the historical Charkoshe Jhadi and Bhabar zone for biodiversity conservation.
 It is contiguous to the Valmiki Tiger Reserve of the Bihar State of India in the south and Chitwan National Park in the west.
 The eastern boundary of the park is the National forest of Bara district.

 In 2005, an area of 285.3 km2 in and around the park was declared as a buffer zone.
-Buffer zone (area adjacent to park boundary) management is a joint venture between the park office and local communities.
-Local communities have a decision making a role in the management of such areas.
-Additionally, the National Parks and Wildlife Conservation Act, 1973 has made a provision of ploughing back 30-50 percent of the park’s revenue into community development and conservation of the buffer zone.
+Buffer zone (the area adjacent to park boundary) management is a joint venture between the park office and local communities.
+Local communities have a decision making role in the management of such areas.
+Additionally, the National Parks and Wildlife Conservation Act, 1973 has made a provision of plowing back 30-50 percent of the park’s revenue into community development and conservation of the buffer zone.

 Major Flora and Fauna of Parsa National Park